 - You can afford this!
 Explore OSAP as well as awards, scholarships and bursaries to help you pay your way to graduation.

-This program includes an internship component.
-During your final semester, you will take part in a supervised, structured work opportunity and apply your academic knowledge in a setting directly related to your program.
+- This program includes an internship component.
+During your final semester, you’ll take part in a supervised, structured work opportunity and apply your academic knowledge in a setting directly related to your program.

 What are the admission requirements for the Addictions: Treatment and Prevention program?